nurfarazi/design-patterns/README.md

 The Factory Pattern is a creational design pattern that provides an interface for creating objects but lets subclasses decide which class to instantiate.
 In essence, it defers the object creation process to specialized "factory" classes.

+Benefits

+Loose Coupling: Reduces dependencies between client code and concrete implementations.
+Flexibility: Easily introduce new object types without modifying client code.
+Centralized Creation: Manages object creation in one place, improving code maintainability.
+Open/Closed Principle: Adheres to the principle that classes should be open for extension but closed for modification.

 ## Structural Design Patterns

 ## Behavioral Design Patterns